 Commander Nakai stood waiting for him, her gold fur-linings and bracelets glistening, face stolid.

 The chamber was immense in all proportions, and yet Kamau felt like he was in a massive bubble detached from the world he knew.
-Lofty stalactites threatened from above.
+Lofty stalactites pointed ominously from above.
 There were no glowing crystals here; instead eerie green fires were scattered every few lengths; barely enough for even the Hadiza’s gifted sight.

 Kamau barely stifled a gasp when a purple spirit floated through him, oozing a horrid sweat that trickled and vanished just before hitting the ground.
 It left a sweet rot in its wake as it floated up to the commander.
 She inclined her ear, listening to its mouthless whisper.
 She nodded curtly and then watched it fade into the gloom.